 - Multiple modes of transport: More than half (52%) of Millennials use 2-5 modes of transport per trip, highlighting the importance of new technology investments to support mobility-as-a-service.

-What will US ground transportation operators learn from this report and our multi-part series?
+What will US ground transportation operators learn from this report and others in our our multi-part series?

 - Why ticketing and payments are major pain points for ground transportation riders.